-The Directors are of the opinion that the above is the key performance indicator which is appropriate to the principal activity of the Company.
-The development, performance and position of the Insurance and Wealth Division are presented within LBG's annual report, which does not form part of this report.
+The Directors are of the opinion that the above are the key performance indicator which is appropriate to the principal activity of the Company.
+The development, performance and position of the Insurance, Pensions & Investments Division are presented within LBG's annual report, which does not form part of this report.